Why JCWS Is Different

 The first hydraulic pump drives water through the RO membrane at much higher pressure than standard municipal line pressure.
 Municipal water pressure is often in the 40–80 psi range.
 That's not enough for high performance RO.

-Without going deep into mass-transfer math, RO is materially more efficient when you operate the membrane up in roughly the ~175 psi class — well within what this pump and Filmtec XLE Pro-2540–class elements are built for.
+Without going deep into mass-transfer math, RO is materially more efficient when you operate the membrane up in roughly the ~175 psi class — well within what this pump and the Filmtec XLE Pro-2540–class elements we use are built for.
 A few high-end packaged systems do something similar; most cafe skids do not.

 3. Precise Control

 Individual metering pumps inject magnesium sulfate (sweetness / clarity), calcium chloride (body), and sodium bicarbonate (buffering).
+We could also swap out any other salts, but those are the standards and produce superb water for coffee.

 The metering pumps we use (1 pump per solution) are rated 0.1–100 mL/min each, with 1000:1 turndown.
 This is the equivalent of dosing as low as two tiny drops per minute (think standard medical dropper) into a continuous defined stream.